 Certain factors can increase your risk of getting vaginitis:

-- Having multiple sexual partners or having a new sexual partner.
+Having multiple sexual partners or having a new sexual partner.
 Doctors don’t fully understand the link between sexual activity and vaginitis, but the condition is more common in women who have multiple sex partners or a new sex partner.
 Bacterial vaginitis among women with STDs is also more common in women who have sex with women.
+Update from February 2025: Australian researchers have proven that bacterial vaginal inflammation (bacterial vaginosis) can be transmitted sexually.

 Symptoms of vaginitis